jimpil/circuit-breaker-fn/README.md

 #### cb-agent [init & cb-opts]
 Returns a vector with two elements:
  - an agent implementing circuit-breaker semantics.
 Certain limitations apply - see doc-string for details
- - a function to wrap any function sent to the returned agent
+ - a function to wrap any function destined to be sent to the returned agent

 #### cb-opts
 Same options as per `cb-fn`, apart from the last two (`locking?`/`try-locking?`), simply because these don't make sense in the context of an agent (which queues actions).

 All options are spec-ed and validated (see `validation.clj`).
 If validation fails, an `ex-info` carrying the result of `s/explain-data` is thrown.

+## Requirements
+As a result of using `clojure.spec` for validation, the minimum Clojure version that will work is `1.9.0`.

 ## Alternatives